“CONTINENTAL EUROPEAN DIVISION OF THE INTERNATIONAL ASSOCIATION FOR DENTAL RESEARCH ”,

 Formation IVZW – Appointments

-It will be allowed to use the full name and the abbreviated name separately.
+It is allowed to use the full name and the abbreviated name separately.

 Article 2 – Domicile

-The domicile of the Association is established in Belgium at 3000 Leuven, Kapucijnenvoer 33.
+The domicile of the Association is established in the Flemish Region of Belgium.

 Article 3 – Duration

 The Association is founded for an indefinite period of time and can be dissolved at any moment.

 Article 4 – Identification of the Association